DanielTamkin/placidity/README.md

 # Placidity

-An Image Heavy Ghost theme.
+A free, Image Heavy Ghost theme.

 if you see a bug or have a great idea on how to improve Placidity, [create a new issue](https://github.com/DanielTamkin/placidity/issues) or Tweet me [@CodeHands](https://twitter.com/CodeHands)